bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- clear sky
+- scattered clouds
-- 41% humidity
+- 36% humidity
-- 26 mph wind
+- 31 mph wind

-19.2 inches of rain in the past 24 hours
+14.3 inches of rain in the past 24 hours

 ## Temperature Comparison